brimdata/zed/docs/language/overview.md

 ### 2.6 Implied Operators

-When Zed is run in an application like [Brim](https://github.com/brimdata/brim), queries are often composed interactively in a "search bar" experience.
+When Zed is run in an application like [Zui](https://github.com/brimdata/zui), queries are often composed interactively in a "search bar" experience.
-The language design here attempts to support both this "lean forward" pattern of usage along with a "coding style" of query writing where the queries might be large and complex, e.g., to perform transformations in a data pipeline, where the Zed queries are stored under source-code control perhaps in GitHub or in Brim's query library.
+The language design here attempts to support both this "lean forward" pattern of usage along with a "coding style" of query writing where the queries might be large and complex, e.g., to perform transformations in a data pipeline, where the Zed queries are stored under source-code control perhaps in GitHub or in Zui's query library.

 To facilitate both a programming-like model as well as an ad hoc search experience, Zed has a canonical, long form that can be abbreviated